ipavlic/apex-fp/README.md

         }
     }

-If we need additional splits, we have to nest inside the loop (or write new methods).
+If we need additional splits, we have to nest inside the loop or write new methods.
+Since filtering through iteration is one of the most common patterns to avoid multiple SOQL queries, it would be great if we could have a generic way of doing it.

 ### Functional filtering